Clarkb2UofM/Clarkb2UofM.github.io/README.md

 #### Terminology
 Throughout this tutorial, a number of terms are used that may not be familiar to all users:
-- Repository: A repository is place to store files online.
+- Repository: A repository is a place to store files online.
 - Commit: A commit is work saved online.
 Commiting files is saving those files to Github.

 ---